Ethnobotanical Gardens what are they?

-In my native ‘Holland’, many major towns have ‘heemtuinen’ (loosely translated as ‘native gardens’) where various local habitats are re-created with all their typical plants.
+In my native ‘Holland’, many major towns have ‘heemtuinen’ (loosely translated as ‘native habitat gardens’) where various local habitats are re-created with all their typical plants.
 Some information is given on signs about their uses and folklore.
 These gardens are mainly to do with nature-conservation and to make people aware about their local environment.
 Often local schools visit them to do outdoor classes.

 Just a little flavour on what this small garden does:

 There is nothing similar to this in Britain although there are plenty of Wildlife Gardens which come close to this unique concept.

-Most gardens have to find their own finances and might not find ethnobotany rewarding enough.
+Most gardens have to find their own finances nowadays and might not find ethnobotany rewarding enough.
 But I feel that (like the Australian Aborigines and North American Indians) we ought to know more about our own, native plants?